Characterizing divergence and thickness in right-angled Coxeter groups: Fences in disk diagrams

 \subsection{$L$--fences}

-Before defining $L$--fences, we first define spokes below which will serve as the building blocks of an $L$--fence.
+Before defining $L$--fences, we first define spokes which will serve as the building blocks of an $L$--fence.

-\begin{definition}[Spoke] A \textit{spoke} $\mathcal{S}$ in a disk diagram $D$ is a pair $\mathcal{S} = \{H, K\}$ where $H$ and $K$ are dual curves in $D$ whose types are distinct non-adjacent vertices of $\Gamma$.
+\begin{definition}[Spoke] A \textit{spoke} $\mathcal{S}$ in a disk diagram $D$ is a two-element set $\mathcal{S} = \{H, K\}$ where $H$ and $K$ are dual curves in $D$ whose types are distinct non-adjacent vertices of $\Gamma$.
 The \textit{type} of the spoke $\{H, K\}$ is the pair $\{s, t\}$ where $s$ and $t$ are the types of $H$ and $K$ respectively. \end{definition}

-\begin{remark} We remark that given a spoke $\{H, K\}$ in the disk diagram $D$, it follows that $H$ and $K$ do not intersect in $D$ (as their types are non-adjacent vertices of $\Gamma$). \end{remark}
+\begin{remark} We remark that given a spoke $\{H, K\}$ in the disk diagram $D$, it follows that $H$ and $K$ are distinct and do not intersect in $D$ (as their types are non-adjacent vertices of $\Gamma$). \end{remark}

 We say that a dual curve $Q$ (resp. a path $\gamma$) \textit{intersects} a spoke $\mathcal{S} = \{H, K\}$, if both $H \cap Q \neq \emptyset$ and $K \cap Q \neq \emptyset$ (resp. both $H \cap \gamma \neq \emptyset$ and $K \cap \gamma \neq \emptyset$).
 A spoke $\mathcal{S} = \{H, K\}$ \textit{intersects} the spoke $\mathcal{S}' = \{H', K'\}$ if both $H$ intersects $\mathcal{S}'$ and $K$ intersects $\mathcal{S}'$.